Polynomial invariants for rooted trees related to their random destruction: Acknowledgements

 In this context, it should be pointed out that each of the polynomials we considered in this paper are either complete invariants of rooted trees; or asymptotically almost all trees on $n$ vertices have a cousin with the same associated polynomial.
 Indeed, assume one of the invariants $p,P,S,A,M$ is not complete, then there exist rooted trees $T'\ncong T''$ such that both $T'$ and $T''$ are assigned the same value of the invariant.
 If $T$ is any tree that has a copy of $T'$ as fringe subtree, one can replace that copy by a copy of $T''$ instead.
 This produces a tree that is indistinguishable from $T$ via the invariant, according to the recursive formulas in Lemmas~\ref{lemma:polrec},\ref{lemma:SArec}, and \ref{lemma:Mrec}.
 But since asymptotically almost all rooted trees contain a given tree $T'$ as a fringe subtree (this follows e.g. from Theorem 3.1 in \cite{Wag15}, where the additive functional is the number of fringe subtrees isomorphic to $T'$), the proportion of rooted trees with such a cousin will tend to 1.

 In particular, either Conjecture~\ref{conj} holds true, or

 as $n\to\infty$ where $\bP$ is the uniform probability measure on the set of non-isomorphic rooted trees on $n$ vertices.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-The author wishes to thank his academic advisors, Cecilia Holmgren and Svante Janson, for their generous support throughout.
-The gratitude is extended to Stephan Wagner for the many helpful comments and discussions.
-This work was partially supported by grants from the Knut and Alice Wallenberg Foundation, the Ragnar Söderberg Foundation, and the Swedish Research Council.
+The author wishes to thank his academic advisors at Uppsala University, Cecilia Holmgren and Svante Janson, for their generous support throughout.
+The gratitude is extended to Stephan Wagner for the many helpful comments and discussions, and to the anonymous referees for their helpful comments.
+This work was partially supported by grants from the Knut and Alice Wallenberg Foundation, the Ragnar S\"oderberg Foundation, and the Swedish Research Council.
+The author has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement Grant Agreement No 101034253.